MrZahaki/Python-Audio-Processing/README.md

 ### Basic Usage

-Here's an example to get you started with sudio:
+an example to get you started with sudio:

 ```python
 import sudio